iNPUTmice/SecureConversation/README.md

 #### I get 'Incompatible Server'

-As regular user you should be picking a different server.
+As a regular user you should be picking a different server.
 The server you selected is probably insecure and/or very old.

 If you are a server administrator you should make sure that your server provides either STARTTLS or [XEP-0368: SRV records for XMPP over TLS](https://xmpp.org/extensions/xep-0368.html).

-On rare occasions this error message might also be caused by a server not providing a login (SASL) mechanism that Conversations is able to handle.
+On rare occasions, this error message might also be caused by a server not providing a login (SASL) mechanism that Conversations is able to handle.
 Conversations supports SCRAM-SHA1, PLAIN, EXTERNAL (client certs) and DIGEST-MD5.